(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

-Conventional drugs for calming dog anxiety are usually some form of anti-depressants (e.g. Prozac).
+Conventional dog anxiety medication is usually some form of anti-depressants (e.g. Prozac).
 But we all know that these drugs could cause undesirable side-effects.

 Herbs are excellent in calming nervous dogs suffering from anxiety.

 Herbs are mild and non-addictive, and they do not cause drowsiness after use!
 Even better, some nervous-calming herbs are nutritious tonics, providing additional support to our dogs' nervous system.